Foysal87/Bangla-NLP-Dataset/README.md

 **⭐ If you find this repository helpful, please give it a star! ⭐**

 **🤝 Contributions are welcome!
 Feel free to submit issues and pull requests.**

+**📬 Questions?
+Open an issue or contact the maintainers.**

+**🌟 Special thanks to all the researchers and developers who contributed to Bangla NLP!**

 </div>